official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 probably result in a balanced approach.
 Military action was seen as a last resort.
 Action against Iraq was not seen as imminent.

-[^3] Rice C. No Higher Honour.
+[^3]: Rice C. No Higher Honour.
 Simon & Schuster, 2011.
-[^4] Minutes, 1 February 2002, Overseas Sub-Committee of the Official Committee on Domestic and
+[^4]: Minutes, 1 February 2002, Overseas Sub-Committee of the Official Committee on Domestic and

 389

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford16.
-Sir David Manning, Mr Blair’s Foreign Policy Adviser and the Head of the Overseas and Defence Secretariat (OD Sec), advised Mr Blair that a number of senior Americans, both Republican and Democrat, were convinced that President Bush was determined on war with Iraq; the doves in the US system were totally marginalised; it was impossible
+16. Sir David Manning, Mr Blair’s Foreign Policy Adviser and the Head of the Overseas and Defence Secretariat (OD Sec), advised Mr Blair that a number of senior Americans, both Republican and Democrat, were convinced that President Bush was determined on war with Iraq; the doves in the US system were totally marginalised; it was impossible